M-Files/Developer-Portal/UX-Design/Page-Layout/index.md

 ![Pinned location](Page-layout-rightpane-pinned.png){:.borderless .leftcol}

 {:.rightcol}
-Pinned is the last tab from top pane, it shares the area with right pane.
-It is a place where user can collect all kinds of object and links, and personalize at certain extend.
+The `Pinned` tab is the final tab in the [Top Pane](#top-pane), shown on the far right of the screen.
+Clicking the `Pinned` tab replaces the [Right Pane](#right-pane) with a pinboard, where users can create a personal collection of links to objects and views.
+The contents of the pinboard are also available using the M-Files mobile applications.

 {:.rightcol}
 **Style and layout parameters:**